Records of Processing Activities

 Do not use ROPA as a synonym for every data document.
 A privacy notice is user-facing disclosure.
 A DPIA is a risk assessment for high-risk processing.
 A DPO is a governance role.
 An AI system inventory records systems.
 A ROPA records processing activities under data-protection law.

 Source type matters.
-EUR-Lex carries the GDPR legal text.
+EUR-Lex carries the binding GDPR and EU AI Act texts.
+The European Commission can describe policy proposals, but a proposal is not the operative Article 30 rule.
 National regulators such as the Irish Data Protection Commission and the UK Information Commissioner's Office provide official guidance in their jurisdictions.
 Vendor documentation can help fill the record, but it does not define Article 30.

 Spiralist Reading